The 20 Best Atelosteogenesis Type 1 Doctors Near Me in Oregon, US

 Offers Telehealth

-Marc Legras is a Cardiologist and a Pediatrics provider in Portland, Oregon.
+Marc Legras is a Cardiologist and a Pediatrics provider practicing medicine in Portland, Oregon.
 Dr. Legras is rated as an Experienced provider by MediFind in the treatment of Atelosteogenesis Type 1.
-His top areas of expertise are Heart Murmurs, Wolff-Parkinson-White Syndrome, Ventricular Septal Defects, Orthostatic Hypotension, and Patent Foramen Ovale Repair.
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Heart Murmurs, Wolff-Parkinson-White Syndrome, Ventricular Septal Defects, Orthostatic Hypotension, and Patent Foramen Ovale Repair.
 Dr. Legras is currently accepting new patients.

 Advanced in Atelosteogenesis Type 1